Paris St-Germain 7-1 Celtic

 - From the section European Football

-Celtic were swept aside by rampant Paris St-Germain, who hit seven in the Parc de Princes.
+Celtic were swept aside by rampant Paris St-Germain, who hit seven in the Champions League at Parc de Princes.

-The visitors opened the scoring in the first minute through Moussa Dembele, but were then swamped.
+Brendan Rodgers' side opened the scoring in the first minute through Moussa Dembele, but were then swamped.

 Neymar scored twice, then created the third for Edinson Cavani, before Kylian Mbappe struck before half-time.

-Marco Verratti, Cavani and Dani Alves scored in a five-minute blitz in the second half to compound Celtic's misery.
+Marco Verratti, Cavani and Dani Alves scored in a five-minute second-half blitz as Rodgers' Celtic side conceded seven goals for the second time.

-The victory was PSG's biggest win in the Champions League, and a chastening night for the visitors, who lost 5-0 to the French giants at home earlier in the group.
+The victory was PSG's biggest win in the Champions League, and a chastening night for the visitors, who lost 5-0 to the French side at home earlier in the group.

-However the Scottish champions still have the advantage in the race to finish third in Champions League Group B - and qualify for the Europa League - with bottom-placed Anderlecht losing 2-1 to Bayern Munich.
+However the Scottish champions still have the advantage in the fight to finish third in Group B and qualify for the Europa League after bottom-placed Anderlecht lost their fifth game in a row, this time 2-1 to Bayern Munich.

+PSG have scored 24 goals in their five matches - a Champions League group stage record, with one game still to play.

-The Parc des Princes was a blaze of colour before kick off, with the home fans as noisy as they were no doubt confident in their team, with PSG yet to concede a goal in their group matches before this one.
+The Parc des Princes was a blaze of colour before kick off, with the home fans especially noisy and no doubt confident of what their team would produce, given PSG were yet to concede a goal in their previous four group games.

-Yet the match was less than a minute old when Celtic spoiled that particular statistic.
+However the match was less than a minute old when Celtic spoiled that particular record.

-Alves' poor backpass resulted in a corner for Celtic, and the visitors took full advantage.
-Olivier Ntcham played a low ball to Dembele at the edge of the area, and the striker clipped a shot over PSG goalkeeper Alphonse Areola.
+Alves' poor backpass resulted in a corner for Celtic, and the visitors took full advantage when Olivier Ntcham played a low ball to Dembele at the edge of the area, and the striker clipped a shot over PSG goalkeeper Alphonse Areola.

 It was a moment for the travelling fans to savour, but PSG were soon back on level terms.